germsvel/phoenix_test/README.md

 And that's where `PhoenixTest` comes in!
 A unified way of writing feature tests and improved assertions where they're needed!

+## What do you mean by "static" pages?

+We use the term _static_ as compared to LiveView pages.
+Thus, in PhoenixTest's terminology static pages are what is typically known as dynamic, server-rendered pages -- pages that were normal prior to the advent of LiveView and which are sometimes called "dead" views.
+Thus, we do not mean _static_ in the sense that static-site generators (such as Jekyll, Gatsby, etc.) mean it.

 ## Sponsors